Revolving credit vs business overdraft: which is right for your business?

 2. Facility size

-Revolving credit facilities from specialist lenders typically go much higher.
-Juice Flex, for example, offers £25,000 to £1,000,000, subject to status and lending criteria.
+Revolving credit facilities from specialist lenders typically go much higher than the limits a high street bank will offer on an overdraft.
+Juice Flex, for example, offers £50,000 to £1,000,000, subject to status and lending criteria.

 3. Facility certainty